RobTillaart/TCA9555/README.md

 ### Compatibles

-The library is expected to work for the PCA9554 / PCA9534 too.
+The library is expected to work for the PCA9555 / PCA9535 too for which derived classes are made.

 To be verified (feedback welcome).

 ### Related